bphillips95/Coding-blog/content/blog/linked-list-5/index.md

 4. Create our new node with the value passed in.
 5. Insert our new node between those variables.
 6. Increase the length by 1
-7. Return true if successfull.
+7. Return true if successful.

 ---